Glenn Hegar

 STRATEGY FOR ACHIEVING GOALS

-In addition to identifying opportunities to improve operating efficiency of building HVAC, lighting system and exterior envelope repairs, UNT is programming to replace and upgrade all high mast exterior lighting to LED to ensure safety with improved energy savings.
+In addition to identifying opportunities to improve operating efficiency of building HVAC, lighting system, and exterior envelope repairs, UNT is programming to replace and upgrade all high mast exterior lighting to LED to ensure safety with improved energy savings.
+UNT uses EnergyCAP platform to track all utility cost by building, by vendor and by customer across campuses.

-UNT campus continues to work on sizing the fleet by working with departments to replace older vehicles and assist departments in finding replacement vehicles that not only fit the need but also have better fuel economy.
+In addition, UNT uses Schneider Power Monitoring Expert system to make data from all meter across campus available in real-time to provide feedback to technicians when making improvements.
+UNT campus continues to work on sizing the fleet by working with departments to replace an older vehicles and assist departments in finding replacement vehicle that not only fits the need but also have better fuel economy.
 It is recommended to replace the fleet fuel vehicles with electric and hybrid vehicles when applicable.

 IMPLEMENTATION SCHEDULE